 After the film is a black and white picture of Éva Gárdos with her parents circa 1955.
 See more »

-Under license from EMI-Capitol Music Special Markets & Embassy Music Corp.
+Under license from Universal Music Enterprises & Paramount Music Corp.
+(ASCAP) & Universal-Polygram Int'l Publishing,

 Was this review helpful to you?